Dept. of Propaganda: BPA Facts.org

 Given the level of uncertainty involved, there is certainly room for debate on the issue—especially as we wait for more studies on the subject.

 Still, if you're expecting intelligent debate from the petrochemical companies where politics and earnings are concerned, you're going to be disappointed.
-Enter BPAFacts.org, or as I like to call it, BPA Propaganda.com, a project of the American Chemistry Council, a trade organization representing North American Chemical manufacturers.
+Enter BPAFacts.org, a shall we say information project of the American Chemistry Council, the trade organization that represents North American Chemical manufacturers.

 Even by the sleazy standards of misleading advertising, ACC's "Your Favorite Products May Soon Disappear" ads surely set a new standard of low-road crawling, evoking memories of the brilliant 1995 satire of Tobacco Company lobbyists, Thank you for Smoking.

-The website and radio spots are accompanied by a direct mailing (see CheeseSlave's Blog for more on the mailer) designed to turn voters against California Senate Bill 1713.
+The website and radio spots are part of a campaign against California Senate Bill 1713.

 As I say, there is room for debate on the subject of BPA safety in all its various uses (such as the liners of canned goods).
 But the BPA Facts campaign seems to operate under the assumption that the American Public is the world's largest collection of idiots.